 What to Serve with Shrimp Pasta?

 Shrimp spaghetti isn’t one of my healthiest recipes, but life is about balance and moderation.
-Serve as a main course meal, or dish up alongside a simple side salad, steamed broccoli, or roasted asparagus with lemon.
+Serve as a main course meal, or dish up alongside a simple side salad, steamed broccoli, or roasted asparagus recipe.

 If you are looking for a great recipe for busy weeknights, this seafood pasta is the answer.
 A delicious dish with many flavor options.